ReneOlsthoorn/Ground/README.md

 innerloops.
 See ```<GroundProjectFolder>\Examples\mode7_optimized.g``` for an example of innerloop optimization.

 Ground has a reference count system, so garbage collection is automatic.
 This makes string concatenation easier.
 The generated code is reentrant, so multiple threads can run the same code if you use local variables.
+See the chess example.
 Recursion is also possible as can be seen in the sudoku.g example.

 <p align="center">